-In the world of Private Equity, distribution waterfalls define the economic relationship between the private equity fund managers (GP) and the investors (LP).
+In private equity, distribution waterfalls define the economic relationship between the private equity fund managers (GP) and the investors (LP).
 It is the fundamental thread that bridges the entire profit cycle of the private equity fund together and, therefore, the most crucial component that a PE fund looks at in terms of fund accounting.

 The pain and frustration many CFOs express about waterfall automation is understandable.
 Many of the ‘out-of-box’ solutions currently in the marketplace don’t fulfill their promise, for a number of reasons:

-PE Funds need a configurable, automated solution that can cope with dynamic calculations for different workflows in order to create a risk-averse process and eliminate the need for cumbersome spreadsheets.
+PE funds need a configurable, automated solution that can cope with dynamic calculations for different workflows—and cash flows—in order to create a risk-averse process and eliminate the need for cumbersome spreadsheets.

 Allvue’s solution to the waterfall distribution is unique because it recognizes the above challenges and takes a different approach.